I Want To...

 Research Interests: Neural prostheses; Vestibular and Cochlear implants; Medical Instrumentation

-Dr. Gene Fridman is an Assistant Professor in the Department of Otolaryngology Head and Neck Surgery and also in the Department of Biomedical Engineering.
+Dr. Gene Fridman is an Assistant Professor in the Department of Otolaryngology Head and Neck Surgery and also has appointments with the Department of Biomedical Engineering and the Department of Electrical and Computer Engineering.
 His research is in the areas of bioinstrumentation and neural engineering.

 In bioinstrumentation he is directing research toward developing a “tricorder”-like device, called the MouthLab that obtains many medical measurements in under a minute.
 The device is currently able to capture all vital signs, electrocardiogram, and pulse oximetry.
 The work is currently progressing toward obtaining non-invasive blood sugar level and biomarkers from saliva and breath.

 In neural engineering he is directing the effort toward a safe direct current neural stimulator (SDCS).
 This device will enable neural prostheses to not only excite neurons but also to inhibit and modulate their sensitivity.
 Currently, commercially available neural prostheses are limited in their therapeutic applications because they can excite neurons but not efficiently inhibit them.